AntoinePST/Zephyr_Startup/cheat_sheet/proxy_setting.md

 #eval $(ssh-agent -s)
 ```

-> [!WARNING]
+## WARNING
-> Depending on your geographic region, you may need to change the value of the *ProxyIP* parameter on line 6 with a suitable Proxy IP.
+*Depending on your geographic region, you may need to change the value of the `ProxyIP` parameter on line 6 with a suitable Proxy IP.*

 In order to verify that your modification works properly, open a GitBash terminal and you should see the following text appear at the top of the terminal:

 > Proxy activation
 > $ proxyon
 > $ proxyoff